Planning a Basement Renovation? Here’s Where To Start

 Even with intelligent products, insulation requires multiple products and systems to stay on top of heat, cold, and humidity, according to Ted Winslow, a representative from CertainTeed.
 This could mean using spray foam to fill in cracks and seal windows and doors, along with other insulation products.

 To prevent toxic mold, the humidity of living spaces should be kept below 60 percent, according to the Environmental Protection Agency.
 Achieving this often requires ventilation, in addition to waterproofing and insulation.
-Relying on natural air flow from windows is possible, but its subject to the weather and seasons.
+Relying on natural airflow from windows is possible, but its subject to the weather and seasons.
 Extending your home’s existing HVAC system will also help ventilate the basement area.
 However, many basements will require the direct removal of humidity.
-Kareem suggests exhaust fans installed into the wall or window.
-They push damp air out while circulating the remaining air around the entire house.
-This system can either turn on when the lights are switched on or be equipped with sensors that switch the fans on once humidity gets above a certain level.
-A dehumidifier in another option, but be prepared to pump that waste water up to the sewer lines.
+Kareem suggests installing exhaust fans into the wall or window.
+These push damp air out while circulating the remaining air around the entire house.
+This system can either turn on when the lights are switched on, or be equipped with sensors that switch the fans on once humidity gets above a certain level.
+A dehumidifier is another option, but be prepared to pump that wastewater up to the sewer lines.

 If you have the extra square footage of a basement, why not add a laundry room down there?

 Sweeten handpicks the best general contractors to match each project’s location, budget, and scope, helping until project completion.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.